se7enxweb/exponential/doc/features/4.1/clustering.rst

 Using the new filesystem backend
 --------------------------------

-Since eZ Publish 4.1, a new FileSystem backend is available : eZFS2.
+Since Exponential 4.1, a new FileSystem backend is available : eZFS2.

 This new backend is more effecient with network shared partitions (like NFS) and handles gracefully cache purge and update for content caches and